People's Republic of Bulgaria

-The People's Republic of Bulgaria (PRB; Народна република България, НРБ, NRB; /bg/) was the official name of Bulgaria when it was a communist state from 1946 to 1990, ruled by the Bulgarian Communist Party (BCP; Българска комунистическа партия (БКП)) together with its coalition partner, the Bulgarian Agrarian People's Union.
+The People's Republic of Bulgaria (PRB; Народна република България, НРБ, NRB; /bg/) was the Bulgarian state that existed from 1946 to 1990, ruled by the Bulgarian Communist Party (BCP; Българска комунистическа партия (БКП)) together with its coalition partner, the Bulgarian Agrarian People's Union.
 Bulgaria was also part of Comecon as well as a member of the Warsaw Pact.
 The Bulgarian resistance movement during World War II deposed the Tsardom of Bulgaria administration in the Bulgarian coup d'état of 1944 which ended the country's alliance with the Axis powers and led to the People's Republic in 1946.

 The BCP modeled its policies after those of the Soviet Union, transforming the country over the course of a decade from an agrarian peasant society into an industrialized socialist society.
 In the mid-1950s and after the death of Stalin, the party's hardliners lost influence and a period of social liberalization and stability followed under Todor Zhivkov.
 Varying degrees of conservative or liberal influence followed.
 After a new energy and transportation infrastructure was constructed, by 1960 manufacturing became the dominant sector of the economy and Bulgaria became a major exporter of household goods and later of computer technologies, earning it the nickname of "Silicon Valley of the Eastern Bloc".
 The country's relatively high productivity levels and high scores on social development rankings made it a model for other socialist countries' administrative policies.

-In 1989, after a few years of liberal influence, political reforms were initiated and Todor Zhivkov, who had served as head of the party since 1954, was removed from office in a BCP congress.
+In 1989, after a few years of liberal influence, political reforms were initiated and Zhivkov, who had served as head of the party since 1954, was removed from office in a BCP congress.
 In 1990, under the leadership of Aleksandar Lilov, the BCP changed its name to the Bulgarian Socialist Party (BSP) and adopted social democracy and democratic socialism in place of Marxism–Leninism.
-Following the BSP victory in the 1990 election, which was the first openly contested multi-party election since 1931, the name of the state was changed to the Republic of Bulgaria.
+The BSP won the June 1990 election, which was the first openly contested multi-party election since 1931.
+The first elected president Zhelyu Zhelev was inaugurated on 1 August and became the first oppositional president of Bulgaria in the People's Republic.
+On 15 November the People's Republic of Bulgaria was officially renamed to the Republic of Bulgaria.
+On 12 July 1991 with the new Constitution of Bulgaria all the symbols of the People's Republic of Bulgaria were officially dissolved.

 Geographically, the People's Republic of Bulgaria had the same borders as present-day Bulgaria and it bordered the Black Sea to the east; Romania to the north; Yugoslavia (via SRs Serbia and Macedonia) to the west and Greece and Turkey to the south.
-The first elected president Zhelyu Zhelev was inaugurated on 1 August 1990 and became the first oppositional president of Bulgaria in the People's Republic.
-On 15 November 1990 after the elections the People's Republic of Bulgaria was officially renamed to the Republic of Bulgaria.
-On 12 July 1991 with the new Constitution of Bulgaria all the symbols of the People's Republic of Bulgaria were officially dissolved.